open-energy-transition/pypsa-zambia-workshops/open-tyndp-workshops/oet-extension/00-build_your_own_content.md

 ### 3a.
 Add your own logo

 If you want your institution to be placed in the top left corner of this website, we recommend that you follow these steps:
-* name your institue logo in as `logo_int.png` and place it inside the data-science-for-esm folder.
+* name your institute logo in as `logo_int.png` and place it inside the data-science-for-esm folder.
 * Run `oet-extension/merge_logo.py` to combine your institute with as smaller image of TU Berlin's and OET's logo
 * Within `_config.yml`, make sure that the logo is directed to `logo: logo_merged.png`.